benhoyt/benhoyt.github.com/writings/jubilant.md

 layout: default
 title: "Jubilant: Python subprocess and Go codegen"
 permalink: /writings/jubilant/
-description: "This article discusses some design choices used in Jubilant: Python subprocess.run to wrap a CLI tool, a code generator to port Go structs to Python dataclasses, and the use of uv with a simple Makefile to run commands."
+description: "Discusses some design choices used in Jubilant: Python subprocess.run to wrap a CLI tool, a code generator to convert Go structs to Python dataclasses, and the use of uv with a simple Makefile to run commands."
 ---
 <h1>{{ page.title }}</h1>
 <p class="subtitle">December 2025</p>